danieluxury88/danieluxury88/README.md

 ## Current Projects
 - Creating a Symfony portfolio (and personal management tool) to apply remote jobs. <a href="https://www.danieluxury.tech" target="_blank">Danieluxury.tech</a>
-- Collaborating in Drupal project for ProtonSystems.
+- Collaborating in Drupal and WordPress projects for ProtonSystems.
-- Creating projects for Linkhome.
+- Creating projects for LinkHome Ecuador.

 ## Projects Backlog
 - Ponciano Organizado Game.